-Here's a blend from AromaWeb that you can diffuse in your home throughout the holiday season:
+Here's a blend you can diffuse in your home throughout the holiday season:

 Diffuse some spicy or citrus essential oils while you're handing out treats.
 Indulging a bit too much in the treats?
 Grapefruit essential oil may promote weight loss.
 Peppermint can help settle an upset stomach.

 Here's a spicy diffuser blend:

 Thanksgiving is a time of gratitude, and here's an essential oil blend for thankfulness created by aromatherapist Bev Hawkins of West Coast Aromatherapy:

 Diffuse the blend or add a few drops to a bath or a massage oil.

 You can also cook with essential oils.
 Replace the powdered spice in your recipes with the same essential oil.
 Careful!
 Some oils are strong and all you need is a little on the end of a toothpick to stir into the recipe.
 Be sure to use only authentic, genuine essential oils produced for internal consumption.

 Do you associate Christmas with peppermint candy canes?
 Diffuse some peppermint essential oil!
 It has beneficial effects on digestion.
 If your tummy aches after too much to eat, dilute a few drops of peppermint in a teaspoon of vegetable oil and gently massage your abdomen.

 You can also take peppermint (if it's a genuine oil produced for internal consumption) internally by adding one or two drops of peppermint oil and a few drops of vegetable oil to a vegetable gel capsule.